heany/minwochai/content/en/authors/chaiheyan/_index.md

 +++
 # Display name
-name = "Xinyu You"
+name = "heyan chai"

 # Username (this should match the folder name)
-authors = ["XinyuYou"]
+authors = ["chaiheyan"]

 # Is this the primary user of the site?
 superuser = true

 # Role/position
-role = "Postgraduate Student of Computer Science"
+role = "Ph.D Student of Computer Science"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.